BinaryChaosTV/SARndbox/README.md

 This page holds complete, step-by-step installation and set-up instructions for the AR Sandbox software, starting from a blank desktop PC with an Nvidia GeForce graphics processing unit (GPU).
 These instructions are based on the current version of the Linux Mint operating system.
 Due to increasing weirdness in recent versions of Mac OS X (starting with version 10.7), we can no longer recommend Mac computers and Mac OS X to drive AR Sandbox installations.

 Installation steps 1 to 5 install Linux and the AR Sandbox software, including its underlying Vrui and Kinect packages.
-There is also [a full walk-through video](https://www.youtube.com/watch?v=R0UyMeJ2pYc) of these steps.
-The video is for an older version of Linux Mint as well as older versions of the Vrui, Kinect, and AR Sandbox packages; in case of any (small) discrepancies between the video and these instructions, ignore the video and follow these instructions.

 #### Step 1: Install Linux

-Install the 64-bit version of Linux Mint 19.3 ("Tricia") with MATE desktop environment on a blank desktop computer.
+Install the 64-bit version of Linux Mint 20.3 ("Una") with MATE desktop environment on a blank desktop computer.
 This needs to be a real computer; the AR Sandbox does not work from inside a virtual machine.

 If you plan to run the AR Sandbox as a computational appliance, i.e., a closed system with no Internet connection, keyboard, mouse, or monitor besides the projector, where the AR Sandbox application starts automatically when you power on the PC, you should prepare for this early on during installation of Linux.
 One of the installation steps is to create a user account on the new operating system.
 At that point, check the option to log into that account automatically, and do not assign a password.
 Then, after the installation is done, follow optional Step 16 and Step 17.
-There should be no differences between Linux Mint 19 and Linux Mint 19.3.

 #### Step 2: Install Nvidia Driver

 Install vendor-supplied drivers for your Nvidia graphics card.
 Open the Control Center, select "Driver Manager," wait for the panel to show up and the list of available drivers to be populated, and then select the recommended Nvidia binary driver and press "Apply Changes."
 Then wait until the change is complete (might take a while), and reboot your computer when prompted.
-This process is described in detail in the illustrated step-by-step guide to installing Linux Mint 19 ("Tara").
+This process is described in detail in the illustrated step-by-step guide to installing Linux Mint 20 ("Una").

-After installing the driver and rebooting the computer, check that the driver is working correctly by opening a terminal window and entering precisely the following command (if in doubt, copy&paste directly from this web page):
+After installing the driver and rebooting the computer, check that the driver is working correctly by opening a terminal window and entering precisely the following command:

 	glxinfo | grep vendor